hirak99/steam_deck_encryption/README.md

 ## Step 3: Housekeeping

-If you complete Step 2 successfully, you're pretty much done - except you still have data left in the unencrypted partition.
-All you need now is to remove any critical information from there, and leave a minimal system.
+If you complete Step 2 successfully, you're pretty much done.
+You will now want to clean up original data left in unencrypted partition, and encrypt the swap.

 ### 3A.
 Log out and delete un-needed files from the unencrypted partition